carenchemutai384-sudo/ai-quiz-generator-/README.md

 # Quiz Me On This — AI Study Quiz Generator

-A lightweight web app that turns any set of study notes or a topic into a multiple-choice practice quiz with explanations, built to support peer tutoring.
+A lightweight web app that turns any set of study notes or a topic into a practice quiz with explanations, built to support peer tutoring.

 **Live demo:** https://carenchemutai384-sudo.github.io/ai-quiz-generator-/

+**Current version:** v2.0 — see [CHANGELOG.md](./CHANGELOG.md) for version history

 ## Why I built this